shaktisrivastava2020/shaktisrivastava2020/README.md

 ## 🚀 Featured Work

-> Three connected, live-deployed projects — the product, the model, and the ops layer that keeps it honest.
+> Three connected, live-deployed projects — the product, the model, and the ops automation.

 | Project | Problem it solves |
 | :--- | :--- |